KimAH1999/State-Redux-Store/README.md

 ## Description

 A global state using React's Context API.
+The understanding was to have the State Redux Store application to working propertly by solving the data/seed issue.

 ## Table of Contents